 How to mitigate GhostWrite?
 How do I protect devices against this vulnerability?

 Luckily, the vulnerable instructions lie in the vector extension, which can be disabled by the operating system.
 This fully mitigates GhostWrite, but also fully disables vector instructions on the CPU.
-Linux can be compiled with CONFIG_VECTOR=n, which disables all vector-related code paths and thereby keeps the vector extension disabled.
+Linux can be compiled with CONFIG_VECTOR=n or CONFIG_RISCV_ISA_V=n depending on the source tree, which disables all vector-related code paths and thereby keeps the vector extension disabled.

 What should cloud service providers do to protect their users?